elCarlosSantiago/HTTP-Movies-Assignment/README.md

 - Add a button in the movie component that routes you to your new route with the movies's id as the URL param
 - The form should make a PUT request to the server when submitted
 - When the call comes back successfully, reset your form state and route the user to `/` where they will see the updated movie in the list
-- (Editing the movie stars can be a stretch problem... don't worry about it now.
+- (Editing the movie stars c an be a stretch problem... don't worry about it now.
 Move on to the next step, and come back and solve this at the end)

 Movie object format: